Vierc/MCA_Zara_Test_App/README.md

 This is a test project for a recruitment process that simulates a web app to listen to the 100 most popular podcasts according to the Apple list.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [react-redux](https://github.com/reduxjs/react-redux), [react-router-dom](https://github.com/remix-run/react-router) and [axios](https://github.com/axios/axios) libraries.

+In order to make requests to the external api, it is necessary to access external services that do not provide JSONP or CORS headers.
+To do this you can activate these services from [cors-anywhere](https://cors-anywhere.herokuapp.com/).

 ## Runs the app in the development mode.

 In the project directory, you can run: